-When a person owns a piece of real estate, whether it is a residential home, an apartment building, or commercial real estate, they often choose not the occupy it themselves, but rather rent it out to a person or business that needs to use it, but does not want to commit to ownership.
-Regardless of whether the agreement is for a residential or commercial property, it is important to have a good real estate attorney in order to assure that all necessary details are adhered to.
-In the New York metropolitan area The Law Office of Matthew K. Tannenbaum is available to both draw and review both commercial and residential leases and assist Landlords in non payment and holdover proceedings.
+When a person owns a piece of real estate, whether it is a residential home, an apartment building, or commercial real estate, they often choose not the occupy it themselves, but rather rent it out to a person or business that needs to use it but does not want to commit to ownership.
+Regardless of whether the agreement is for residential or commercial property, it is essential to have an excellent real estate attorney to assure that they adhere to all necessary details.
+In the New York metropolitan area, The Law Office of Matthew K. Tannenbaum is available to both draw and review both commercial and residential leases and assist Landlords in nonpayment and holdover proceedings.

 Who is Attorney Matthew K. Tannenbaum?

-Since 2010, Attorney Matthew K. Tannenbaum has led his own solo practice where he concentrates in real estate and related legal matters.
-But his his overall experience stretches much further.
+Since 2010, Attorney Matthew K. Tannenbaum has led his solo practice where he concentrates in real estate and related legal matters.
+His overall experience stretches much further.
 Matthew Tannenbaum was first admitted to the bar 22 years ago and has practiced in many different legal areas and has worked in firms as an associate, a partner, and a solo practitioner.

 During ten of those years, Matthew Tannenbaum was a General Law Practitioner, where he practiced many different areas of law including bankruptcy, personal injury, real estate, traffic issues and more.
-Out of that experience he developed a clear preference for landlord/tenant and real estate and in his solo practice these are the areas that he focuses on.
+Out of that experience, he developed a clear preference for landlord/tenant and real estate law and in his solo practice, these are the areas in which he focuses.

 Residential Landlords in New York City